raven-black-dream/digital-garden/posts/Clans/Nosferatu.md

     - Pietro sends Andrea to dissuade the Nos from this course of action
     - Only works if Andrea is the conduit for Pietro
     - Maybe a smaller hook into a bigger plot point
+- Potentially pissed at the Brujah (Carlo specifically) en masse if Borso keeps bothering them in their warrens

 ## Stance on Marcus